-Waltham Community Electricity (WCE) is a program offered by the City of Waltham to provide new electricity supply options and more renewable energy to Waltham residents and businesses.
+Waltham Community Electricity (WCE) is a program offered by the city of Waltham to provide new electricity supply options and more renewable energy to Waltham residents and businesses.

 Program launched in May 2021

 Waltham Community Electricity launched in May 2021.
 Check the bill you receive in June – it should say City of Waltham WCE – Direct Energy in the Supplier field – if you’ve chosen to participate in the program.

 Waltham Community Electricity is the only electricity program offered by the City – beware of look-alike offers and always look for the City seal on materials sent to you!

 Please note, the video references eligible customers automatically being enrolled (or having the option to not participate, or opt out) after receiving an opt-out letter detailing the Program.
 These letters, however, are only being sent periodically.
 To expedite enrollment, please complete the online form.
 The video will remain available to watch as it contains valuable information which viewers may find helpful.

 Most residents and businesses in Waltham already participate in the Waltham Community Electricity program.
 Check your electricity bill to see if you’re one of them: In the Supply Services section, the Supplier should be listed as City of Waltham WCE – Direct Energy if you’re a program participant.

 The program will periodically send Customer Notification Letters to new or newly eligible electricity customers, which includes the program details, information about product prices, and renewable energy.
 Customers who receive this letter and choose to participate will be automatically enrolled.
 To enroll sooner, use the online forms.

 Waltham Community Electricity has a standard product, called Waltham 10, which has more renewable energy certificates (MA Class I RECs) than required by MA.
 Participants in the program receive Waltham 10 unless they affirmatively choose one of the other electricity products.

 |Waltham Community Electricity||Eversource Basic Service|